Peer-Reviewed Publications

 This study examines the relationship between vaccine mandates and public sentiment towards vaccines and health officials on Twitter.
 I analyzed 6.6 million vaccine-related tweets from July 2021 to February 2022 in the United States.
 Leveraging a large language model, BERT, I identified tweets discussing vaccine mandates even when lacking explicit keywords.
 Compared to non-mandate tweets, those mentioning mandates exhibit greater negativity, anger, and freedom-related language.
 Furthermore, increased state-level discussion of mandates correlates with rising levels of negativity toward both vaccines and public health officials and rising leves of anger toward vaccines.
 Finally, greater disparity in vaccination progress across counties within a state is associated with increased anger in tweets directed towards both.

-Deservingness Heuristics Drive Redistributive Choices, But Weights on Recipient Effort Vary
+Deservingness Heuristics Drive Redistributive Choices, But Weights on Recipient Effort Vary (under review at Humanities & Social Sciences Communications)

 Pei-Hsun Hsieh & Reuben Kline